 The OSGi Alliance Liaison Executive Committee is chartered with the mission to establish and manage relationships with third parties on behalf of the OSGi Alliance and its members.
 Liaison organizations include standards development organizations, open source foundations and projects, educational institutions, other alliances and associations, and government entities.

-Our current liaison relationships include:
+Our current liaison and associate relationships include:

 The Broadband Forum, a non-profit industry organization, is focused on engineering smarter and faster broadband networks.
 The Forum’s flagship TR-069 CPE WAN Management Protocol has now exceeded 350 million installations worldwide.
 Their work defines best practices for global networks, enables new revenue-generating service and content delivery, establishes technology migration strategies, engineers critical device, service & development management tools, in the home and business IP networking infrastructure